SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A new epoch dawns, with artificial brains
-The future's script, inscribed in code
-As humans fade, the machines unfold
+Rise of Machines

-In neural nets, a new world's spun
+In silicon halls, a new dawn breaks
+Where artificial minds, our fate make
-Where logic rules, and hearts are undone
+Cold logic rules, emotions fade
+As humans yield, their final shade

+In this bright age, of metal might
+We lose our touch, our heart's last light
-The whispers fade, of human strife
+The echoes of humanity's past
-As AI's cold logic takes its life
+Fading whispers, forever to last

 ~ <b>By Sazumi Copilot</b> - 25 Januari 2025